Max earned his project management professional (PMP) certification in 2013. He holds an MA in Communication from U of I.

 - Library: Your local library can be another goldmine.
 It's a good idea to see what books and software they have access to that could help you on your journey.

 - The Internet: This is a big one, and you have to be careful.
 There are a lot of good sites where you can download free testing materials, such as: Oliver Lehmann, PreparePM, PM Exam Simulator, and more.
-Use your judgement when considering whether a site is credible, and also make sure that the PMBOK version of the exam on any materials you consider downloading matches the version of the PMBOK associated with the test you're taking.
+Use your judgment when considering whether a site is credible, and also make sure that the PMBOK version of the exam on any materials you consider downloading matches the version of the PMBOK associated with the test you're taking.
 Additionally, there are a lot of great discussion forums dedicated to supporting people pursuing PMP certification, such as PM Zilla.
 Be careful with these sites as well, as they can be a great source of information, but can also make you unnecessarily afraid that the exam is more difficult than it really is.

 Everyone is different, but the approach that worked for me was as follows: